SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/palo-alto-networks-8.md

 Palo Alto Networks (PAN) 8 provides a next generation firewall and the Traps Endpoint Security Manager.
 The Palo Alto Networks 8 App gives you visibility into firewall and traps activity, including information about firewall configuration changes, details about rejected and accepted firewall traffic, traffic events that match the Correlation Objects and Security Profiles you have configured in PAN, and events logged by the Traps Endpoint Security Manager.

-#### Log Types
+## Log Types
-1

-The Palo Alto Networks 8 App uses the following log types:
+Parsing in the Sumo Logic app for PAN 8 is based on the [PAN-OS Syslog Integration](https://live.paloaltonetworks.com/t5/Tech-Note-Articles/PAN-OS-Syslog-Integration/ta-p/55323) and uses the following log types:

 <table>
   <tr>